The Base Sympathiser Raises Concerns Over Dumsor, Claims Akosombo Incident Was Politically Motivated

 According to her, any destruction or disruption of national infrastructure ultimately affects everyone, regardless of political affiliation.

-The woman further claimed that actions taken by the two major political parties only weaken their positions, adding that a new political movement known as “The Base” is positioned to dominate in the near future.
+The woman further claimed that negative actions taken by any party weaken their positions, adding that a new political movement known as “The Base” is positioned to dominate in the near future.

-“Even doing is worsening your case,” she stated, suggesting that current political developments could work against the established parties.
+“Even doing this worsening your case,” she stated, suggesting that current political developments could work against the established parties.

 Watch the Instagram video below.